 - Two-Face hits a girl when deciding not to kill her.

-- As Batman is fighting the Joker and his henchmen, the Joker has a hidden knife blade in the toe of his shoe witch he uses to kick Batman in the rib the scene.
-This then cuts to Batman shouting in pain before throwing the Joker to the floor.
+- As Batman is fighting the Joker and his henchmen, the Joker has a hidden knife blade in the toe of his shoe which he uses to kick Batman in the rib.
+The scene then cuts to Batman shouting in pain before throwing the Joker to the floor.

 - Frequent and prolonged scenes of violence throughout.
-To barely scratch the surface, there are multiple shootings, stabbings, fistfights, explosions, bombings, and burnings.
-However the violence is only of a moderate quality and never bloody or gory.
+There are multiple shootings, stabbings, fistfights, explosions, bombings and burnings.
+However, the violence is only of a moderate quality and never bloody or gory.

 - The Joker slams a pencil into a man's eye brutally.
 No blood or gore shown.

 - Apart from Harvey Dent's scarred face, there is no blood or gore that is visibly seen throughout the entire film.